-Figure 3: The scenes used in our experiments.
+Figure 4: The scenes used in our experiments.

-derlying ARD solver.
+Our primary experiments were performed on the Sibenik Cathedral scene and the Village scene (Figure 1).
+Both scenes provide a challenge for the underlying ARD solver.
 Cathedral has many curved surfaces, creating very small rectangular regions in the rectangular decomposition.
-Additionally, the large areas in the center of the cathedral creates very large rectangular subdomains.
-Furthermore, the size of the scene is around $20\,000\,\mathrm{m^3}$, making communicating the sound propagation of the scene at high frequencies with wave-based methods very challenging.
+Additionally, the large areas in the center of the cathedral creates a very large rectangular regions.
+Furthermore, the size of the scene is around $20\,000\,\mathrm{m}^3$, making communicating the sound propagation of the scene at high frequencies with wave-based methods very challenging.

 For example, a 10 kHz voxelization of the cathedral has almost 4 billion voxels.
-On the other hand, Village is mostly a large open area with a few buildings (Figure 3).
+On the other hand, Village is mostly a large open area with a few buildings (Figure 4).
 Village is also much larger than cathedral.
-The size of the scene (362 000 m3) presents many computational challenges, particularly with computing interfaces.
+The size of the scene $(362\,000\,\text{m}^3)$ presents many computational challenges, particularly with computing interfaces.
 The scene contains over 100GB of interface data compared to 40GB in the 10 kHz Cathedral scene.
-On the other hand, the cathedral scene contains many more partitions (176k compared to 31k), making communication more of a challenge.